Obama's "new ideas" likely well-worn tax proposals

 Romney also at one point suggested capping itemized deductions at various levels, the highest being $50,000 a year.

-That could raise about $800 billion over a decade, according to the Tax Policy Center.
+That could raise about $800 billion over a decade, according to the Tax Policy Centre.

 Eighty percent of the pain of such cuts would hit taxpayers making more than $1 million.